jakerutter/MathGame/LearningGame_New/README.md

 	remove transition delay
-	when beginning practice mode it will ask how many problems to complete rather than how many the user will get correct before quitting slow the rate at which the rain in the background falls the rain will turn green when a correct answer is given. it will remain green until an incorrect answer is given, at which time it will turn red implement a completed / results pop up like v1 had by default the ongoing stats / progress display will be hidden. this menu will be expandable add timer to the results / ongoing progress display (for practice mode)
+	when beginning practice mode it will ask how many problems to complete rather than how many the user will get correct before quitting implement a completed / results pop up like v1 had by default the ongoing stats / progress display will be hidden. this menu will be expandable add timer to the results / ongoing progress display (for practice mode)